 The exact relationship between the two is that Alan 'Rufus'', maternal uncle Hoel of Cornouaille was father to 'Fergant', whose mother Duchess Hawise of Brittany was maternal first cousin to 'Rufus'.
 They were therefore first cousins on one side and first cousins once removed on the other.
 Both were russet-haired and formidable military leaders.
 William I had no success against 'Fergant', so he gave the Breton his daughter Constance in appeasement.

 Where does the name 'Fergant' come from?
-Most knights in those days wore gloves which wore out often with heavy riding and fighting.
+Most knights in those days wore gloves of natural fibres which wore out regularly with heavy riding and fighting.
 Whilst under siege for rebelling against the young Duke William, Roger of Montgomerie had a pair of replacement gloves poisoned in order to kill Alan III of Brittany, great grandfather of 'Fergant' and former guardian to William.
-The poison may - or not - have been Gallium, that enters the bloodstream through the pores of the skin, or it may be ingested when the wearer wipes their mouth after removing the glove.
+The poison may - or not - have been Gallium, that enters the bloodstream through the pores of the skin, or it may be ingested when the wearer wipes his mouth after removing the glove.

 Roger II of Montgomerie did the same to Conan II, son of Alan III.
 William was blamed for this although he was in England at the time.
 'Fergant' probably realised this ruse, so he wore fine chain mail gloves that did not wear out.
 Alan 'Rufus' was smart enough not to fall for the ruse when Roger II rebelled AD 1088 against William II, (also 'Rufus').
 He may have also worn fine chain gloves.
 Wace may have been right in a way, although he has succeeded in confusing others down the years.